pinellolab/CRISPR_Pipeline/docs/output.md

 The final inference artifacts are written once, under `pipeline_outputs/`.
 The dashboard directory contains only visualization files and supporting assets; it does not include duplicate copies of the final MuData or local/global analysis TSV outputs.

+See the [MuData field reference](mudata_schema.md) for the internal schema of `inference_mudata.h5mu` and descriptions of its modalities, matrices, annotations, assignment layers, and inference-result fields.

 ## Pipeline overview

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps: